Why and how to optimize your range consistency ?

 DEFINE THE LINKS BETWEEN PRODUCTS

-To maintain range consistency, the first step is to define links between products and matching criteria.
+To maintain range consistency, the first step is to define links between products offered and matching criteria.
 This is what we call as internal or vertical chaining (or linking).

 For example, you can define classic chaining based on criteria such as :